mirca/lad/README.rst

 Least absolute deviations with L1 regularization using majorization-minimization.
-In estimation theory terms, this is the Maximum A Posterior (MAP) estimator for a Laplacian likelihood with Laplacian prior.
+In estimation theory terms, this is the Maximum A Posterior (MAP) estimator for a Laplacian likelihood with Laplacian prior, i.e.

 .. image:: lad.png

 Installation
 ------------